Design#

 This means that when multiple blocks are passed at once, the output of an earlier block can be referenced as input by subsequent blocks.

-2. Parsing#
+3. Parsing#

 Data Step code is currently parsed using lark.
+The parser produces a structured internal representation that can be inspected programmatically.

 start